Mid-Atlantic gap: History

 The appearance of H2S three gigahertz-frequency (10 cm) radar changed that, and the combination of H2S (as ASV.III) and Leigh light proved lethal to U-boats.
-Harris, however, denied Coastal Command any allocation of H2S systems, claiming Bomber Command needed it to find targets, in preference to Gee and Oboe, while arguing Coastal Command might lose it to the Germans.
+Harris denied Coastal Command any allocation of H2S systems, claiming Bomber Command needed it to find targets, in preference to Gee and Oboe, while arguing Coastal Command might lose it to the Germans.
 Winston Churchill backed him up.
-Marshal John Slessor, head of Coastal Command, countered Bomber Command also risked having it fall in enemy hands, and having the Germans produce a countermeasure against it, before Coastal Command ever got to use it.
-In the event, this was exactly what happened.
+Air Marshal John Slessor, head of Coastal Command, countered Bomber Command also risked having it fall in enemy hands, and having the Germans produce a countermeasure against it, before Coastal Command ever got to use it.
+In the event, this was what happened.
 The first ASV.III was fitted to a Coastal Command Wellington at Defford in December 1942, with twelve based at Chivenor by February 1943, while a copy of H2S was lost 2/3 February when a Stirling Pathfinder was shot down over the Netherlands, on only H2S's second operational use.
-Harris made similar objections to supplying the American-created 3 cm-wavelength H2X radar units to Coastal Command (which knew it as ASV.IV), again got higher priority, and again saw it fall into German hands, almost exactly a year later, in February 1944.
+Harris made similar objections to supplying the American 3 cm-wavelength H2X radar units to Coastal Command (which knew it as ASV.IV), again got higher priority, and again saw it fall into German hands, almost exactly a year later, in February 1944.

-As Coastal Command predicted, the Germans captured the damaged H2S, which would have been next to impossible from a Coastal Command aircraft downed at sea, rather than over land, and Telefunken produced the Rotterdam Gerät (Rotterdam Device, named for where it was captured).
-Coastal Command's first ASV.III-equipped patrol took place over the Bay of Biscay 1 March.
-ASV.III made its first U-boat contact on the night of 17 March, but the carrier Wellington suffered a malfunction of its Leigh Light and was unable to press home the attack.
+As Coastal Command predicted, the Germans captured the damaged H2S, which would have been next to impossible from a Coastal Command aircraft shot down at sea and Telefunken produced the Rotterdam Gerät (Rotterdam Device, named after where it was captured).
+Coastal Command's first ASV.III-equipped patrol took place over the Bay of Biscay on 1 March.
+ASV.III made its first U-boat contact on the night of 17 March but the Leigh Light failed and the Wellington was unable to press home the attack.
 The first attack using the system occurred the next night.
-When ASV.III did enter service, German submariners, right up to Dönitz, began to mistakenly believe British aircraft were homing on emissions from the Metox receiver, which no longer gave warning.
-Meantime, German scientists were perfecting the Rotterdam Gerät to create a submersible version for U-boat defense, of the aviation-utilized FuG 350 Naxos radar detector for night fighters, the submersible version getting the FuMB7 Naxos U designation.
-While fragile, Naxos worked.
-However, it entered service the same day as the 10 GHz-emissions H2X (which Naxos could not detect) became operational in Coastal Command.
-Naxos was replaced by FuMB36 Tunis in May 1944, and was supplemented by Stumpf, what today would be called radar absorbent material, under the codename Schornsteinfeger ("Chimneysweep").
+When ASV.III did enter service, German submariners began to mistakenly believe that British aircraft were homing on emissions from the Metox receiver, which no longer gave warning.
+German scientists were perfecting the Rotterdam Gerät to create a submersible version for U-boat defense, of the airborne FuG 350 Naxos radar detector for night fighters, the submersible version being the FuMB7 Naxos U. While fragile, Naxos worked but it entered service the same day as the 10 GHz-emissions H2X (which Naxos could not detect) became operational in Coastal Command.
+Naxos was replaced by FuMB36 Tunis in May 1944 and was supplemented by Stumpf, now called radar absorbent material, under the codename Schornsteinfeger ("Chimneysweep").